1.6 PSI Authorization, Name and ID Matching, and Two-Year Deadline

 1. Confirm Board approval and PSI eligibility before attempting to schedule.

-3. Budget the PSI exam registration fee separately from the Board application fee.
+3. Budget the $46.59 PSI fee separately from the $120 Board fee.

-4. Compare the application name against the photo ID character by character.
+4. Compare the application name against the photo ID, character by character.

 How This Shows Up In Exam Readiness

-Imagine two candidates with the same clinical knowledge.
-One has a clean Board file, exact name match, PSI appointment, saved confirmation, and a calendar reminder for the two-year deadline.
-The other has an approved file but a mismatched ID and no clear record of the application receipt date.
-The first candidate can spend the final week on dental procedures, infection control, and law scenarios.
-The second candidate may spend the final week trying to solve an avoidable administrative problem.
+Logistics do not replace content study, but poor logistics can block a prepared candidate.
+Picture two candidates with identical clinical knowledge.
+One has a clean Board file, an exact name match, a booked PSI appointment, saved confirmation, and a calendar reminder for the two-year deadline; she spends her final week on dental procedures, infection control, and law scenarios.
+The other has an approved file but a mismatched ID and no record of the receipt date; he spends his final week solving an avoidable administrative problem.

 Test Your Knowledge